kumarpillai1/sportsbook/README.md

 6) Dynamic market variation

-# Api Validation:
+# Api Validation to include below scenarios:
+Examples and its response code
-Endpoint not available 404
+Endpoint not available :  404
-Bad request 400
+Bad request : 400
-Server related errors 500
+Server related errors : 500

 # Negative scenario Testing
 With the test data given, I am  able to think of few negative scenarios for now.